MultiMap 1.0.11

 Add(key, value) bool Adds a key-value pair; returns false if already present

-AddRange(items) void Adds multiple key-value pairs
+AddRange(items) int Adds multiple key-value pairs; returns count added

 Remove(key, value) bool Removes a specific key-value pair